Strive for Super-Satisfying Feedback

 You can still get headshots that sound satisfying and that give you verbal recognition, but it misses out on the visual feedback.
 The lightning gets in the way of satisfying visual feedback of your opponent’s head blowing clean off.

-(The tradeoff is that the Lightning Rifle calls attention to a sniper’s location to battle to problem of campers.
+(The tradeoff is that the Lightning Rifle calls attention to a sniper’s location to battle the problem of campers.
 But there should be an approach that solves this problem without breaking the satisfying visual feedback of headshots.)

 You can’t assume that you are hitting the Holy Trinity just because you have high production values.